fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Fixed 'Normalized Intensity' position (y axis) in compound finder plots.
 - Fixed deprecation issue in Kendrick Mass Defect plots.

+#### Current Patch modifications (29/11/2023)

+- Bugfix in chemical composition series plots where using multiple database formula annotations would only include formulas assigned in all chosen databases instead of in at least one of them.
+- Small change in Kendrick Mass Defect plots allowing points to be coloured by chemical composition series based on database formula annotation performed in the notebook instead of only being able if formulas came from MetaboScape 'SmartFormula'.

 #### In Future Patches:

+- Re-update all section 7 of notebook for better functionality.
 - Add sMDiN analysis to notebooks.
 - Add XGBoost analysis.
 - Add customization of fonts in figures.